 As we play more loudly, we increase the pressure (which moves the operating point to the right) and we also increase the range of pressure.
 This means that the (larger) section of the curve we use is no longer approximately linear.
 This produces an asymmetric oscillation.
 It is no longer a sine wave, so its spectrum has more higher harmonics.
-(Centre diagram.)
+(Centre diagram.
+These diagrams neglect the effect of changing bite force.)

 When we blow even harder, the valve closes for part of the part of the cycle when the pressure in the mouthpiece is low due to the standing wave inside the instrument.
 So the flow is zero for part of the cycle.
 The resultant waveform is 'clipped' on one side (diagram at right), and contains even more high harmonics.
 As well as making the timbre brighter (and harsh for high pressures), adding more harmonics makes the sound louder as well, because the higher harmonics fall in the frequency range where our hearing is most senstitive (See What is a decibel? for details).
 Conversely, playing in the linear range of this playing curve gives few high harmonics, so the minimum playing level of the clarinet can be very quiet indeed, a feature often used by composers.